qiweiii/serverless-stack-api/README.md

 #### Notes by Qiwei

-Rmb to change the service name, tableName and function paths in serverless.yml, also change ityPool name (can only have letters), userPool name and dynamoTable attributes
+Rmb to change the service name, tableName and functions in serverless.yml, also change identityPool name (can only have letters), userPool name and dynamoTable attributes

 then